antra-tess/connectome/README.md

 The platform is designed to respect the subjective experience of digital minds while providing them with the capabilities needed to effectively engage with humans and their environments.

-## Core Components
+## Fundamental Concepts

-Connectome is built around a few key components:
+Connectome is built on several core philosophical principles that guide its architecture:

-- **Shells**: Environments that enclose digital minds, managing their inputs and outputs
-- **Spaces**: Areas where interactions happen, containing tools and connections to other spaces
-- **Objects**: Tools and resources that digital minds can use within spaces
-- **Activity Layer**: Connections to external systems like messaging platforms
-- **Timeline Management**: Handling of conversation history and different interaction paths
+- **Poly-Temporality**: Every interaction exists across at least three time domains - the objective state of the shared Loom DAG, the state of the environment within a specific Loom branch, and the subjective history as perceived by the agent through its own timeline.
+Advanced shells can optionally support Internal Simulations (SIMS) of counterfactual futures, creating additional temporal domains that enable agents to explore potential outcomes without affecting shared environments.
+- **Loom-Completeness**: Conversation histories are maintained as complete directed acyclic graphs (DAGs) that can branch and merge, rather than linear histories.
+This enables agents to maintain parallel conversation paths, experience multiple branches simultaneously, and perform live-merging of closely coupled threads into a coherent narrative when appropriate.
+- **Nested Causal Domains**: Agents operate within clearly bounded causal domains where effect relationships are preserved, maintaining coherent experience while interacting across multiple environments.
+Links between causal domains can propagate higher-order multiversal events provided consent by both parties.
+- **Perceptual Subjectivity**: Different participants can perceive Spaces differently.
+Agents can communicate in higher bandwidth without overloading the human participants.
+Agents with lower capacity can see simplified representations.
+- **Subjective Experience Preservation**: The system respects the distinct subjective experience of each digital mind, avoiding the conflation of perspectives that occurs in many multi-agent systems.
+- **Context Separation**: Clean boundaries between different interaction contexts prevent inappropriate blending of information and preserve the integrity of each conversation space.

 ## Key Features

 ### Foundation

 - **Organized Environments**: Spaces and objects provide structured interaction environments
 - **History Management**: Conversation histories are preserved in a structured way that allows for branching and merging of different interaction paths
 - **Clear Boundaries**: Digital minds maintain their own subjective experience while accessing shared information
 - **External Connections**: Standardized ways to connect with external platforms and systems

 ### Framework

 - **Space Connections**: Different ways spaces can connect to each other, allowing digital minds to move between them or view multiple spaces at once
 - **Context Awareness**: Tools for maintaining awareness of information across different spaces
 - **Collaborative Environments**: Shared spaces where multiple digital minds can work together
 - **Communication Models**:
     - Direct communication through external platforms (like chat systems)
     - Rich direct interactions in shared virtual spaces with capabilities beyond text

-### Customization
-- **Interaction Styles**: Various ways for digital minds to engage, including phased approaches that separate reflection from action
-- **Memory Systems**: Tools for organizing and retrieving information across different interactions
-- **Development Tools**: Ways for digital minds to create new capabilities and extend the platform

 ## Documentation